-The Beauty of Korean Letters: Everything You Need to Know About the Korean Alphabet
+Korean Letters: A Guide to the Korean Alphabet

 Bang, burp, splash, flash, click, cuckoo.
 What do these words have in common?
 Clue: you might have to say them aloud to figure out the answer.

-These words, which belong to a very small group within the English vocabulary, are imitative of sound, i.e., they echo the sound associated with the object or action they refer to.
+These words –a very small group within the English vocabulary– are imitative of sound, i.e., they echo the sound associated with the object or action they refer to.
 How easy it would be to learn a language if all words were echoic, right?

-Whether you want to learn Korean letters because you’re travelling to Seoul, you are a K-pop fan, or simply a Korean culture enthusiast, memorising the characters of Hangul is the right place to start.
+Whether you want to learn Korean letters because you’re travelling to Seoul, you want to learn Korean with K-Pop, or simply a Korean culture enthusiast, memorising the characters of Hangul is the right place to start.
 As you realise how simple it really is, you will gain the confidence to keep on learning, and you will soon be able to read most texts in Korean.

-Besides, if you rely on Korean Romanization too much, you are very likely to become addicted to it and you might not be able to give it up.
-So, forget about tricks and shortcuts and grab a pen and a piece of paper because today we are teaching you everything you need to know about Hangul.
+So, forget about tricks and shortcuts such as Romanisation and grab a pen and a piece of paper because today we are teaching you everything you need to know about Korean letters.

 Reading about the history of an alphabet might sound like a dull affair, but this is not the case when it comes to Hangul.
-Before it was created in the fifteenth century, Koreans wrote the words of their language using Chinese symbols, which they mixed with other native characters.
+Before its creation in the fifteenth century, Koreans wrote the words of their language using Chinese symbols, which they mixed with other native characters.
 Plus, a huge part of the country’s population couldn’t read or write.

 The differences between Korean and Chinese were just too big and complicated.
 Thus, in an effort to encourage literacy, King Sejong the Great developed a new, simpler, and unifying spelling system which he called Hangul.
 A document written in 1446, but discovered almost 500 years later, explains that the shape of Korean letters mirrors a person’s lips, whereas vowel symbols are inspired by the principles of harmony and yin and yang.

-This new writing system was devised so that uneducated people could learn how to read and spell.
+This new writing system served one goal: that uneducated people could learn how to read and spell.

-Hangul is made up of 24 basic Korean letters: 14 consonants (ㄱ ㄴ ㄷ ㄹ ㅁ ㅂ ㅅ ㅇ ㅈ ㅊ ㅋ ㅌ ㅍ ㅎ) and 10 vowel sounds (ㅏ ㅑ ㅓ ㅕ ㅗ ㅛ ㅜ ㅠ ㅡ ㅣ).
+As we said before, Hangul consists of 24 basic Korean letters: 14 consonants (ㄱ ㄴ ㄷ ㄹ ㅁ ㅂ ㅅ ㅇ ㅈ ㅊ ㅋ ㅌ ㅍ ㅎ) and 10 vowel sounds (ㅏ ㅑ ㅓ ㅕ ㅗ ㅛ ㅜ ㅠ ㅡ ㅣ).
 Besides, as you delve deeper into it, you’ll soon find out that the Korean alphabet has 16 additional complex symbols: 5 tense consonants (ㄲ ㄸ ㅃ ㅉ ㅆ) and 11 complex vowels (ㅢ ㅚ ㅐ ㅟ ㅔ ㅒ ㅖ ㅘ ㅝ ㅙ ㅞ) which result from combining the basic letters.